 We often get asked by company managers or employees who drive for work how much auto insurance they should carry.
 Different states have different required minimum coverages, but all of these fall short of what's actually needed to protect both employees and employers.

-Nearly all fifty states have laws on the books setting the minimum liability coverages drivers should carry on their vehicles in case of an accident.
+Nearly all fifty states legislate the minimum liability coverages drivers should carry on their vehicles.
 (New Hampshire and Virginia technically do not require auto insurance but have other laws that essentially force people into obtaining coverage.)
-While some states have more required types of coverage than others, all at least legislate three important types of coverage:
+While some states have more required types of coverage than others, all at least require three:

 - bodily injury liability per person